ITExpertSchool/Introduction-in-IT/README.md

 ## 5. Security in IT, part 1.
-### You will know definition of CyberSecurity, II Security, Network Security, DOS attacks.
+### You will know definition of CyberSecurity, IT Security, Network Security, DOS attacks.
 ###  Russian. https://youtu.be/97gTugZXKng